graphtastic/platform/docs/design/plan--graphtastic-platform-docker-compose.md

       }
     }
     ```
-5. Create the ingestion script at `subgraph-dgraph-gharchive/loader/index.js`.
+6. Create the ingestion script at `loader/index.js`.
 This script fetches, parses, transforms, and loads data in batches.
+Note the use of `process.env.DGRAPH_ENDPOINT` to avoid hardcoding.
     ```javascript
     import fetch from 'node-fetch';
     import { createGunzip } from 'zlib';
     import { Writable } from 'stream';
     import { pipeline } from 'stream/promises';

-    const DGRAPH_ALPHA_URL = 'http://localhost:8082/graphql'; // Corresponds to port in compose.yaml
+    const DGRAPH_ALPHA_URL = process.env.DGRAPH_ENDPOINT || 'http://localhost:8082/graphql';
     const BATCH_SIZE = 1000;

     async function main() {